lucidrains/x-transformers/README.md

 ### ALiBi Positional Embedding

 <a href="https://ofir.io/train_short_test_long.pdf">This paper</a> proposes to simply apply a static linear bias to the attention matrix.
 The authors show this is not only effective as a relative positional encoding, but also allows the attention net to extrapolate to greater sequences length than what it was trained on, for autoregressive language models.

-My tests show that it may be even slightly better than rotary positional embeddings.
-I highly recommend you always have this turned on.
+Update: It may be that ALiBi enforces a strong local attention across the heads, and may hinder it from attending at distances greater than 1k.
+To avoid any issues with global message passing, I've decided to introduce another hyperparameter `alibi_num_heads`, so one can specify less heads for the ALiBi bias

 ```python
 import torch